container-storage-interface/spec/spec.md

 * `NodeExpandVolume` MAY be called before or after `NodePublishVolume`.

 Otherwise `NodeExpandVolume` MUST be called after successful `NodePublishVolume`.

-If a plugin only supports expansion via the `VolumeExpansion.OFFLINE` capability, then the volume MUST first be taken offline and expanded via `ControllerExpandVolume` (see `ControllerExpandVolume` for more details), and then node-staged or node-published before it can be expanded on the node via `NodeExpandVolume`.

 The `staging_target_path` field is not required, for backwards compatibility, but the CO SHOULD supply it.
 Plugins can use this field to determine if `volume_path` is where the volume is published or staged,